ZQuestClassic/ZQuestClassic/docs/jit.md

 # JIT

 `zplayer` executes a quest's ZASM scripts typically by running them in our ZASM interpreter.
 To speed things up significantly, we can compile ZASM scripts to native machine code using the JIT (just-in-time) compiler.
 This runs in `zplayer`, not in the `zscript` compiler.
-There are two backends for the JIT: `jit_x64.cpp`, and `jit_wasm.cpp` (for the browser build).
+There are three backends, all under `src/zc/scripting/jit/`: `jit_x64.cpp` (x86-64), `jit_a64.cpp` (AArch64, e.g. Apple Silicon), and `jit_wasm.cpp` (the browser build).
 JIT is not supported for 32-bit.

+The two native backends share everything except instruction selection: `jit_shared.{h,cpp}` is the runtime driver (compilation pipeline, script/instance lifecycle, hot-function profiling, the run loop) and `jit_codegen_shared.h` is the codegen policy they must apply identically (the D-register cache and its liveness-based flush rules, the per-command emit loop, the compiled-command list).

 JIT compilation is on by default on desktop; the shipped web config still disables it (`jit = 1 #? web = 0` in `base_config/zc.cfg`), so browser builds only use it when opted in.
 It can be toggled with the `[ZSCRIPT] jit` config option, found in the launcher.
 There is also the `-jit` / `-no-jit` command line switch, or `--(no-)jit` for `run_replay_tests.py`.